 When will my order be ready?

-A. Our policy is 5-7 weeks to process.
+A. Our policy is 5-7 weeks to process in season.
 We are not a hatchery but a farm who takes special care of our fowl.
 So when a customer places that order we will start to work on that order, and we typically don’t have stock readily available.
 So this means for hatching eggs we assess the orders already placed and determine when we can fill it then work on collecting eggs.
-For babies we set the eggs then it will take at least 22 days till hatch ( duck/turkey/guinea 29, goose 34).
+For babies we set the eggs then it will take at least 22 days till hatch ( quail/20 duck/turkey/guinea 29, goose 34).
 Then we give them a week to acclimate.
 If there are orders ahead those will be filled first.
 For fully feathered it is those days plus the typical 5-8 week growing period , so roughly 3 months.
 Some products are backordered and we indicate this clearly on the website.